MaddyGuthridge/COMP6080_Notes/Other stuff/Accessibility/operability.md

 Not everyone uses a mouse/touchscreen.
 Make sure your web app supports other forms of input, such as the keyboard.
+For a website to be operable, it needs to be possible to do everything using any reasonable input method.

 ## Keyboard navigation
 - Arrow keys and space to jump down the page